premkpavuluri/microservices-research/questions.md

 - [x] What questions to ask to decide if someone needs microservices or not
 - [ ] Why the world is moving towards microservices
 - [ ] What is the conclusion of our research
+- [ ] why the comperison between only monolithic and microservices?